idankinderman/causal_inference_project/README.md

-# Causal Inference Project

-# TODOs
-* Correct for possibly related responders.
+Source code for Causal Inference (097400) project of Edan Kinderman and Itamar Harel.